adamcameron/cfscript/cfscript.md

 This attempts to document all of CFScript, as a resource for people migrating from old-school tag-based code to script-based code.
 The reason I am doing this is because neither ColdFusion nor Railo provide much (or in the case of Railo: _any_) useful [documentation of CFScript](https://wikidocs.adobe.com/wiki/display/coldfusionen/The+CFScript+language).

 This is not a document for converting tags to script.
 It is not written from a point of view of "if you use ``<cfsometag>`` then you need to instead use [some script construct]".
 It simply documents CFScript.

-It does - however - set out how to perform all CFML functionality using CFScript.
+There are some syntax-neutral solutions to some CFML constructs which are listed at the bottom of the document.
+These are the CFCs found in [customtag]/com/adobe/coldfusion.
+These are not CFScript constructs per se, but related enough to be relevant here.

 It is also not an exercise in teaching CFML (or at least the script part).
 It assumes you know what you're doing, and is purely a reference.

 I assume Railo 4.2 or ColdFusion 11, except where stated.